I used to think that fresh flowers were a waste of money because they just die. Gasp! I know. I have totally mended my ways.

 When cutting the stems, cut them at a 45 degree angle.
 This increases the stem’s cut surface area and maximizes water uptake.
 For optimum shelf life, be sure to cut them submerged in a bowl of water and then transfer to the vase immediately.

 TOOL TIP: Some florists recommend using a sharp knife over scissors, because scissors can compress the stems.
-Our local florist says that it doesn’t really matter, as long as your scissors or clippers are nice and sharp.
+I personally think it doesn’t really matter, as long as your scissors or clippers are nice and sharp.
 I started off with a knife, but found it cumbersome and eventually moved to scissors- which I bleached before using! :)

 3. Large, medium, small.